All Access Pass: Frankfort

 What are our representatives in Frankfort doing?

-When we elect someone to the House of Representatives, the Senate, the Supreme Court, or the Executive Branch, they become our voice at the state capitol.
+When we elect someone to the House of Representatives, the Senate, or the Executive Branch, they become our voice at the state capitol.
 But the only mechanisms for learning what they're doing during the legislative session are often communications from their own offices and staff, and those limited bulletins don't always tell the full story.

 This toolkit is designed to demystify Frankfort and give you the tools you need to learn what your vote supports each year.
 It includes information for Kentuckians who volunteer with the ACLU of Kentucky or just want to know how to connect with lawmakers and navigate the state house.